Birth Doula Blog

 When we know better, we do better!
 Bonus: Not sleeping or resting in the beginning of labor, especially if you're being induced.
 Why Exploring Your Unwanted Birth Matters![]()

 When it comes to labor prep you know to get your body ready for the big day.
 You will practice yoga, find a breathing technique that works for you, fuel your body with the right food, and become mindful of your body's mechanics.
-But did you know the most important labor work is mental?
+But did you know the most important work in labor is mental?

 The deepest work you will do in labor is emotional, mental, and spiritual.
 You will need to surrender to the great mystery that is childbirth.
 You will not know how or when baby will come.
 You will need to give up any time limits, expectations, and control to go deep within yourself and labor peacefully.
 Labor is not a time for holding back our primal instincts or allowing fear to hold us back.
 It's a time of surrender and acceptance.
 Tips From a Doula Who Knows What Works![]()